bullhornfixie/CV-1/README.md

 In 2018, I wanted to live in Barcelona for the summer.
 So I learnt basic Spanish, found an apartment, and then got on a plane.
 My apartment fell through hours after arriving and I stayed in a hotel with a social terrace for 2 nights to work out a plan B. Here, I made a group of local friends, managed to source a new apartment, found a co-working space to run my business, brought a bike, enrolled in Spanish night school and met a Spanish girlfriend...in 2 weeks!
 This gave me the confidence that I could be dropped in a foreign situation and make it work.

 ### Cool Under Pressure
-Whilst a ski guide in Kitzbuhel, Austria, I was hosting a tour with a group of guests and a heavy snow storm hit the mmountain which caused all ski lifts to close.
+Whilst a ski guide in Kitzbuhel, Austria, I was hosting a tour with a group of guests and a heavy snow storm descended upon the mountain which caused all ski lifts to close.
 After 2 hours of seeking shelter in a restaurant, I chaperoned my 8 guests down the mountain and a family of six who became stranded.
 This was a test of critical thinking in an unexpected situtation.

 ### Problem Solving
 In 2015, when I launched an outsourced paraplanning company in financial services, we handled large volumes of client data via email or Dropbox.
 I could see this was a) not secure and b) difficult to manage.
 All my other competitors were using this method and I needed an alternative solution which was low cost but offered the functionality needed.
 Eventually, I found a startup called Clinked who offered a client portal and they agreed to white label this for me on a start up price.
 I integrated this portal into the website and we quickly gained a competitive edge with larger clients who had concerns over secure data sharing - problem solved.